liusiyan/liusiyan.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Geology and resource exploration engineering, Chang'an University, 2011
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Geology and Paleontology, Chang'an University, 2015
+* M.S. in Petroleum Engineering, the University of Kansas, 2017
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Chemical and Petroleum Engineering, the University of Kansas, 2020 (expected)

 Work experience
 ======